 For the purposes of the present document, the terms and definitions given in 3GPP TR 21.905 [1] and the following apply.
 A term defined in the present document takes precedence over the definition of the same term, if any, in 3GPP TR 21.905 [1].

+Accuracy: Reflects the uncertainty of the location at the moment of location measurement, e.g. see 3GPP TS 25.305 [X] and 3GPP TS 23.032 [Y].

 Active MC service user profile: The MC service user profile that is currently used by an MC service client of an MC service user while receiving MC service.

+Altitude: Third dimension for the geographical coordinates at the moment of location measurement, e.g. see 3GPP TS 25.305 [X] and 3GPP TS 23.032 [Y].

+Bearing: Direction at the moment of location measurement, e.g. see 3GPP TS 25.305 [X].

+ECGI: E-UTRAN Cell Global Identifier which is used to identify cells globally, where the ECGI is constructed from the Mobile Country Code (MCC), Mobile Network Code (MNC) and the E-UTRAN Cell Identifier (ECI).

 Interconnection: A means of communication between MC systems whereby MC service users obtaining MC service from one MC system can communicate with MC service users who are obtaining MC service from one or more other MC systems.

 Interconnection group: An MC service group that is configured to allow inclusion of MC service group members who are MC service users from partner MC system(s).